 ACT for anxiety teaches techniques to help you distance yourself from your anxious thoughts.
 By learning to observe thoughts without getting entangled in them, you can reduce the impact of anxious thinking on your emotions and behavior.
 You learn to watch and more deeply understand your thoughts before they automatically create emotions.

-ACT for Anxiety Step Three: Committed Action
+ACT Psychotherapy for Anxiety Step Three: Committed Action

 You will now be encouraged to take small, manageable steps toward your goals and values despite feeling anxious.
 This may involve gradually facing feared situations or engaging in activities that bring a sense of fulfillment and meaning.